mwouts/jupytext/README.md

 c.ContentsManager.default_nbrmd_formats = ['.ipynb', '.Rmd']
 ```

-If you prefer to update just `.Rmd`, change the above accordingly.
+If you prefer to update just `.Rmd`, change the above accordingly (you will

-:warning: Be careful not to open twice a notebook with two distinct extensions!
-You should _shutdown_ the notebooks
-with the extension you are not currently editing (list your open notebooks with the _running_ tab in Jupyter).
+still be able to open regular `.ipynb` notebooks).

 ## Recommendations for version control

-I recommend that you only add the R markdown file to version control.
-When you integrate a change
+I recommend that you set `nbrmd_formats` to `[".ipynb", ".Rmd"]`, either
-on that file that was not done through your Jupyter editor, you should be careful to re-open the
-`.Rmd` file, not the `.ipynb` one.
-As mentionned above, outputs that corresponds to
+in the default configuration, or in the notebook metadata (see above).

+When you save your notebook, two files are generated,
+with `.Rmd` and `.ipynb` extensions.
+Then, when you reopen
+either one or the other,
+- cell input are taken from the _source only_ format, here `.Rmd` file
-unchanged inputs will be loaded from the `.ipynb` file.
+- cell outputs are taken from `.ipynb` file.

+This way, you can set the `.Rmd` file under version control, and still have
+the commodity of having cell output stored in the ` .ipynb` file.
+When
+the `.Rmd` file is updated outside of Jupyter, then you simply reload the
+notebook, and benefit of the updates.

+:warning: Be careful not to open twice a notebook with two distinct
+extensions!
+You should _shutdown_ the notebooks with the extension you are not
+currently editing (list your open notebooks with the _running_ tab in Jupyter).

 ## How do I use the converter?